New CLE Rules in Effect January 1, 2014

 The Wyoming State Board of Continuing Legal Education has recommended that the Wyoming Supreme Court amend Rules 4, 6 and 10 of the Rules of the Wyoming State Board of Continuing Legal Education.
 These proposed revisions went out for comment to the Bar membership from July 10 - August 9, 2013.

-The Wyoming Supreme Court has adopted these amendments, and the new rules will go into effect January 1, 2014.
+The Wyoming Supreme Court has adopted these amendments, and the new rules went into effect January 1, 2014.

 The changes include but are not limited to: